opensearch-project/documentation-website/_field-types/metadata-fields/routing.md

 # Routing

-Documents are routed to specific shards within an index using a hashing algorithm.
+OpenSearch uses a hashing algorithm to route documents to specific shards within an index.
 By default, the document's `_id` field is used as the routing value, but you can also specify a custom routing value for each document.

 ## Default routing